Our focus is the wellbeing of your child(ren).

 - It is recommended that both parents have their own Patient Portal account, so that each has access to their child’s medical information.

 - Payment (co-pays, deductibles, etc.) is due at the time of service regardless of which parent is responsible for medical expenses.
 We are not a party to your divorce agreement.
 We will collect payment due from the parent who brings the child to the visit.
-If the divorce decree requires the other parent to pay all or part of the treatment costs, it is the authorizing parent’s responsibility to collect from the other parent.
+If the divorce decree requires the other parent to pay all or part of the treatment costs, it is the authorizing parent’s responsibility to request reimbursement from the other parent.

 Requests for a parent to be removed or denied access must be: